slepc4py.SLEPc.EPS#

 This call is only relevant if the type was set to EPS.Type.ARNOLDI with setType().

-Delayed reorthogonalization is an aggressive optimization for the Arnoldi eigensolver than may provide better scalability, but sometimes makes the solver converge less than the default algorithm.
+Delayed reorthogonalization is an aggressive optimization for the Arnoldi eigensolver than may provide better scalability, but sometimes makes the solver converge more slowly compared to the default algorithm.

 setBV(bv)#